vjsliogeris/python-tutorial/tutorial_python/data_structures/README.md

 DELETING THINGS FROM LISTS IS A SURE FIRE WAY TO SHIT PANT.
 When you delete an element from a list - indexes of further values get shifted back.
-It makes it **super easy** to lose trach of element positions and fuck up.
+It makes it **super easy** to lose track of element positions and fuck up.
-If you ever thing of removing elements from the list - reconsider.
+If you ever think of removing elements from the list - reconsider.
 It is most often way easier and better to just re-build a list without including some values, instead of taking values _out_ of the list.